faustiandreams/faustiandreams.github.io/_posts/2022-08-23-glosten-milgrom-model.md

 tags: market_making paper_explained
 mathjax: true
 excerpt: How do the markets digest information?
 Introduction to the Glosten Milgrom model
+description: Comprehensive introduction to the Glosten Milgrom model of information-based trading.
+Learn how markets digest new information through the interaction of informed traders, uninformed traders, and market makers.
+Understand bid-ask spread dynamics and price discovery mechanisms.
 title: "Glosten Milgrom model"
 ---